dineshkumar02/hammerpost/README.md

 ## Quick overview
 HammerPost assists in running the HammerDB workload against a PostgreSQL instance using different parameter sets.
-While running these tests, HammerPostAgent collects instance metrics such as CPU, Memory, and IOstat.
+While running these tests, HammerPostAgent collects instance metrics such as CPU, Memory.

 ## Quick Demo
 This demo runs a total of four test cases.
 HammerPost cool down (sleep) until the load average on the target PostgreSQL instance reaches 1.